black-2000/Real-terrain-data/README.md

 ## A Principal Direction-guided Local Voxelization Structural Feature Approach for Point Cloud Registration

-This dataset is presented by paper "A Principal Direction-guided Local Voxelization Structural Feature Approach for Point Cloud Registration" submitted to ISPRS International Journal of Geo-Information.
+This dataset is presented by paper "A Principal Direction-guided Local Voxelization Structural Feature Approach for Point Cloud Registration" submitted to IEEE Transactions on Geoscience and Remote Sensing.

 It can be downloaded at the following link：https://drive.google.com/drive/folders/1-1yUFEdWyem9pqLmfJC0mVddBU5M5MVz?usp=drive_link